lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub24_1.png)
-▲ The title obtained is a required for "Fake Swordian" [Side-event 138](projects/destiny-dc/stahn-guide?id=side-event-138-Fake-Swordian)
+▲ The title obtained is a required for "Fake Swordian" [Side-Quest 138](projects/destiny-dc/stahn-guide?id=Side-Quest-138-Fake-Swordian)

 ---

 ## Side-Quest #25 - Monster Book Appraisal

 |![](https://img.shields.io/badge/-Location-informational?style=for-the-badge&color=lightgray) | Neustadt   |
 | :--------------------------------------------------------------------------------------- | :------------------ |
 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.20 Arriving in Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | See Below    |

-Make sure to be checking the maximum number of hits displayed when you review the Monster Book as it will be related to other side-events.
+Make sure to be checking the maximum number of hits displayed when you review the Monster Book as it will be related to other Side-Quests.
 After you have fought your way to a number over 30, talk to a monster researcher in the Neustadt arena, next to a weapon shop in any city, or next to an armorer in any city.
 You will receive a War Diary (?).
 Once you receive the War Diary (?), each time you perform a Definite Strike, a ★ mark will appear to the right of the monster's name in the Monster Book.
 When you reach 100% for a region, you are awarded one of the items outlined in the table below by a Monster Researcher.

 excel table